 I also decided on a relatively elaborate cutout for the top, so the cuckoo clock would sit on the widest base possible, yet still have space for the surround (the front carving), the chains, and the pendulum.
 I also decided to make the top removable so I could make other tops to fit other clocks.

-I designed the stand to use one standard size of board available here: 1 inch x 6 inches x 6 feet (about 25 mm x 150 mm x 1830 mm), though I wound up buying 1 x 6 x 8 foot boards because the lumber supply didn’t have 6 foot boards.
+I designed the stand to use one standard size of board available where I live: 1 inch x 6 inches x 6 feet (about 25 mm x 150 mm x 1830 mm), though I wound up buying 1 x 6 x 8 foot boards because the lumber supply didn’t have 6 foot boards.

 My rough guess was that the stand would need about 4 boards.
 For fun, I did the final design in Fusion 360.
-You can see how several of the details changed as I did the design.
+I recently recreated the design in FreeCAD, as part of moving all my designs from the proprietary Fusion 360 to the free and open source FreeCAD.
+You can see how several of the details changed as I filled out the design.
 For example, the angled boards for reinforcement turned into triangular pieces that would have more glued surface, making the frame stronger.

-In Fusion 360 it’s fairly easy to design a “flat pack” layout of a set of pieces.
-I don’t use the technique described in the video; instead I just make copies of all the pieces, orient them all the same way, then lay the copies out on a model of my 1 x 6 x 6 board.
+Once I’d finished the design, I created a flat pack layout to see how I’ll cut the parts out of the lumber: I simply made copies of all the pieces, oriented them all the same way, then laid the copies out on a model of my 1 x 6 x 6 board.
 This is still just a sketch: I haven’t allowed for the kerf (cutout) of the saw blade or the exact thickness of the board.
 A nominally 1 inch thick board is usually about 3/4 inch, but can still be plus or minus a 16th of an inch.

 From the flat pack layout, I saw I needed only 3 boards, so I planned to buy 4 to be on the safe side.
 And as I said, once at the lumber yard I bought 8 foot boards instead of 6 foot boards.
 As you can see, everything is still a bit of a sketch.